 Sleep is so important to our daily functioning.
-If we don't get proper sleep, it will begin to configure our hormonal balance differently, increasing our cortisol, disregulating our blood sugar and insulin levels and over time leading us to rely on our adrenal (adrenaline) energy, which is our 'fight or flight' capacity.
+If we don't get proper sleep, it will begin to configure our hormonal balance differently, increasing our cortisol, disrupting our blood sugar and insulin levels and over time leading us to rely on our adrenal (adrenaline) energy, which is our 'fight or flight' capacity.
 This is fine for short periods of time to rely on our body's capacity in this way, but over the long term this kind of energy patterning leads us into poor health and evermore complex problems.
-It begins to affect our nervous system.
+It begins to affect our gut, our ability to properly digest food and maintain bacterial homeostasis and then our moods and sensory system.

 Sometimes increasing our intake of bioavailable magnesium, reducing our overall sugar intake (which means reducing alcohol, and processed foods, increasing fibre and protein) and hydrating properly can restore the balance, but for some of us even with good nutrition many of us sleep poorly.

 Sometimes there are emotional causes disrupting our sleep.
 Unmitigated stress, anxiety about our relationships or feeling overwhelmed by a particular emotion can be a trigger of sleeplessness.
 Pain is a common reason for why we don't sleep well or much at all.